 - Manual selection

-Template species may be selected using the KEGG organism code excepting codes in DGENES and EGENES.
+Template species may be selected using the KEGG organism code.

-KO assignment methods may be performed based on the bi-directional best hit (BBH, default) of BLAST or single-directional best hit (SBH).
+KO assignment methods may be performed based on the bi-directional best hit (BBH, default) or single-directional best hit (SBH).

-The computation time of the BBH method is about twice that of SBH.
-However, the method based on BBH will be more accurate than SBH, if the number of query sequences is large enough (genome scale).
-If the number of query sequences is small, then the SBH method should suffice (and save time).
+The computation of the BBH-based method takes about twice as much as that of SBH-based one.
+However, the BBH-based method will be more accurate than SBH-based one, if the query sequences is from a complete or draft genome.
+If the number of query sequences is very large such as those from metagenomes, then the SBH-based method should suffice (and save time).

 Example of result